jacklorusso/astro-site/src/content/post/nature-is-healing.md

 Then the pandemic happened.
 All of a sudden I couldn't think of anything worse than closing my work machine at the end of a long day and opening my personal lappy a few hours later to mess around on a side project.

-But this past weekend, for the first time in a very long time, I felt like coding outside of work.
+But this past weekend, for the first time in a long time, I felt like coding outside of work.
 True to form, I rebuilt jacklorusso.com for the hundredth time.

 We are _**so**_ back!